 Project Spotlight: Mermaid Master Bathroom

-Designed by Megan Bishop of Greymark Development + Design, this master bathroom's stunning, multicolored Ogee Drop tile is an out-of-this-world addition to a renovated 100+ year old home.
+Designed by Megan Bishop of Greymark Development + Design, this master bathroom's stunning, multicolored blue fish scale tile in Ogee Drop tile is an out-of-this-world addition to a renovated 100+ year old home.
 Keep scrolling to learn more from Megan about this project and her under-the-sea-inspired design!

 - Design philosophy – No matter what your style preference is, there’s always a high-quality timeless version waiting to be built.

 - How I Started Designing – My love of creating art started at a very young age, and developed into a love for all things design.
 I decided to be an Interior Designer when I was nine, but when I started at Harrington College of Design, I began to pursue my interests in architecture and the building process.
 I’ve always been perceptive to how things are built, so to combine design and construction into one job was always my goal.
 After graduation, I started drafting and project managing freelance, while working with custom furniture at the Holly Hunt corporate office.
 I found Greymark Development about three years after and was able to use my knowledge of furniture construction, drafting, and project management to design and build custom luxury single-family homes.